Pro Bono Service Opportunities - FAQ

 Can I earn pro bono hours if the attorney I'm working for is earning money on the project?

 No, you cannot.
-When working for a lawyer any private anttorney, without pay, you need to obtain a letter from the attorney indicating that he or she is not receiving and does not expect top receive any fees, including court-appointed fees for the case.
+When working for a private anttorney, without pay, you need to obtain a letter from the attorney indicating that he or she is not receiving and does not expect to receive any fees, including court-appointed fees for the case.

 How does pro bono work benefit me?